Kong/docs.konghq.com/app/enterprise/2.3.x/plugins/oidc-curity.md

 The Kong OpenID Connect plugin will be configured to introspect and incoming opaque access token and in return receive a JWT in the introspection response from the Curity Identity Server.
 The plugin is enabled for a [service or a route][kong-add-service].

-As part of the introspection the OpenID Connect plugin also has the ability to validate that required scopes are available in the introspected token.
-Access to the requested API will be denied if the correct scopes are missing.
+As part of the introspection, the OpenID Connect plugin also has the ability to validate that required scopes are available in the introspected token.
+Access to the requested API are denied if the correct scopes are missing.

 If access is granted the JWT from the introspection response will be added to a header and forwarded to the upstream API where it can be consumed.